Build your kingdom all your life

 “Who then can be saved?”

-After these hard words, hear the Gospel of our Lord Jesus Christ.
+Hear the Gospel of our Lord Jesus Christ.

 Jesus is Gospel for people who waste their perfume trying to show how sorry they are, how deep the ache in their heart is.

 Jesus sees the ones who look like they’ve been winning, but they’re so desperate and have been lying for so long to themselves that they’re leaving their dignity behind to scamper up a tree to try to see Someone who could rescue them.
-Jesus is the one who walks under the tree, and looks up at them, and tells them that they’re the one that he wants to get dinner with.
+Jesus walks under the tree, and looks up at them, and tells them that they’re the one that he wants to get dinner with.

-Jesus sees kids, unvalued, not the precious treasures of post-Victorian society, but a rabble of noisy and sticky family property, and he laughs and gathers them up and sits down on the ground to play with them.
+Jesus sees children, kids, unvalued, not the precious treasures of post-Victorian society, but a rabble of noisy and sticky family property, and he laughs and gathers them up and sits down on the ground to play with them.

 Jesus sees Mary, who doesn’t want to be a hostess, who wants to be a disciple and follower of the Rabbi like a man would get to be, and Jesus is delighted to buck the culture and teach her.